darren-coder/deep-learning-challenge/README.md

 ### Optimization 2

 In the second attempt I changed to 'tanh' activation and the results were at 72.89% accuracy.
-I also took the layer I added in optimization 1 away.
+I also took the extra layer I added in optimization 1 away.
 The results were almost the same as the previous attempts, still not at the goal of 75%.

 #### Optimization 2 Structure